 The pike, bordered by farmland during the war, splits the knobs.
 On the high ground, a small Confederate force and artillery awaited.

-The Rebels positioned cannon on this hill.
+The Rebels positioned cannon on this hill. |

 I swerve into a driveway, park and take in this unmarked, forgotten battlefield.
 To my left is a steep hill — that’s where soldiers from the 15th Wisconsin captured a cannon from Georgians, who had captured it at Shiloh months earlier.
-I wander if the folks who live in the one-story house on the hill know what happened here long ago.
+I wonder if the folks who live in the one-story house on the hill know what happened here long ago.

 Few casualties resulted at the Battle of Knob Gap — perhaps several dozen or so — but it left an impression on those who fought here.